Laser Cutter vs. 3D Printer

 Have a good venting system with a fan or blower.
-Someone is eventually going to cut something they shouldn't, or use the wrong settings.
-Having the laser vented to the outside or into an effective filter box will keep a minor event minor.
+Someone is eventually going to cut something they shouldn't or use the wrong settings.
+Having the laser vented to the outside or into a good filter box will keep minor errors minor.

 Having written safety instructions for all your Maker gear is important.
 It's especially important for a laser cutter.
 While safe in normal use, you are dealing with lasers, smoke and fumes.

 Here's an example safety sheet for a Full Spectrum desktop laser cutter.
 It gives you an idea of the areas to cover and what safety materials you should have on-hand.

 Cardboard is an inexpensive medium for use with laser cutters.
 Check with your local appliance stores.
 Most will be glad to let you take some off their hands.
 If you're lucky, the may even deliver it to your school.

 • Printing & 3D Slicer Software

 • Hands On Projects And Simple Tools

 • An Evaluation Checklist for Educational Web Sites